 Is Rome baby-friendly?
 Yes!
 With a few caveats.

 Italians in general love children and are very accommodating of families and babies.
 Restaurants often have high chairs available if you ask and hotels are likely to have a crib (be sure to call and check before you go).

 You also don’t have to worry about food safety issues and transportation is very convenient.

 Rome is considered a safe place for tourists to travel as it has a low crime rate, the one exception being petty crime (see our tips for avoiding scammers and pickpockets below).

 One thing to consider is that it is not very stroller-friendly.
 As such, I would recommend bringing a baby carrier.
 You can read more about that below.

 Also, most of the sites you’ll be visiting aren’t baby-specific, even if they are baby-friendly.
-Which means that you’ll have to be prepared with some strategies for keeping the little guy entertained while you soak in the history of city (keep reading for some tips on that as well).
+This means that you’ll have to be prepared with some strategies for keeping the little guy entertained while you soak in the history of the city (keep reading for some tips on that as well).

 How to get around in Rome with a baby